is it ok to sleep in a freshly plastered room?

 Plaster doesn’t release fumes.
 Most forms of plaster are constructed from gypsum, cement, or lime.
 The plaster is a dry powder turned into a paste when mixed with water and applied to a wall.

-Unfortunately, breathing isn’t immediately safe just because plaster doesn’t release any fumes.
 When mixing the dry powder with water, particles can enter the atmosphere.
-Unfortunately, these particles can irritate the throat if you don’t ventilate the room.
+Unfortunately, if the room is not ventilated, these particles can irritate the throat and eyes.

 How Long Does Plaster Take to Dry?

-None of the concerns discussed above are relevant once the plaster is dry.
-Plasterboard applied to a wall will usually be fully dry after three days.
-Before this, you can sleep in the room, but be careful not to damage the plaster.
+Plasterboard applied to a wall will usually be fully dry after 3-5 days.
+Before this, you can sleep in the room, but be careful not to damage the vulnerable plaster.

-You’ll know that plaster is dry by the color.
 Freshly applied plaster will be a dark shade of brown.
-Once it has dried, the plaster will be pale pink across the entire wall.
+Once dried, the plaster will be pale pink across the entire wall.
 There won’t be any dark or discolored patches on completely dry plaster.

 Is Condensation After Plastering a Problem?

-If you keep your bedroom windows closed during the plastering process, they will likely steam up.
-Condensation after plastering is a certainty in a room that lacks airflow, and this is one of many reasons why, as we’ll discuss in a moment, you should open windows in a room that has been plastered or reskimmed.
+Condensation after plastering occurs in a room that lacks airflow.
+This is one of many reasons why you should open windows in a room that has been plastered or reskimmed.

 If the problem persists, you should seek professional assistance because condensation, especially in a bedroom, is not something to ignore long-term.
-Condensation will lead to dampness, which will turn cause black mold to grow in the bedroom.

 should I leave windows open after plastering?